What is the WFDF?

 - to promote and raise public awareness of and lobby for official recognition of flying disc play as sport; and to provide an international forum for discussion of all aspects of flying disc sports play.

 WFDF is made up of the National Associations (“Members”) that govern their respective disc sports.
-There are currently 35 Regular and 19 Provisional Members, representing athletes in 53 countries.
+There are currently 46 Regular and 9 Provisional Members, representing athletes in more than 56 countries.
 These Members guide the administration of WFDF through a Board of Directors and an Executive Director.
-WFDF is a member of SportAccord and the International World Games Association, and it is a signatory of the World Anti-Doping Association code.
+WFDF is recognised by the International Olympic Committee (IOC), a member of ARISF, SportAccord and the International World Games Association, and it is a signatory of the World Anti-Doping Association code.